yavuzovski/jekyll-uno/_i18n/en/about/about.md

 is a big problem for me.
 Sometimes I don't eat food just for not having to wash dishes.
 But don't worry; software is a subject that I care about not being lazy at.
-I think developing software is a very cool thing and I am constantly trying to be better to be able to call myself **a good software developer**.
+I think developing software is a very cool thing and I am constantly trying to be a better developer to be able to call myself **a good software developer**.

 [MOOC]: http://mooc.org